mulqueenr/mulqueenr.github.io/docs/side_projects/3d_scatterplots.md

 bpy.context.scene.render.filepath = 'cortex.test.png' #change file path to the output png you would like.

 ```

+Here is the script as used to generate the hero image at the top of the page.

 ```python
 #1. import modules
 import bpy